 Day 2: Bicycle Aberdeen to Ballater

 Highlights: Bicycling on quiet lanes, visit small villages, salmon leapingWe depart Aberdeen this morning to make our way through quiet country lanes along the River Dee through the area known as Royal Deeside.
 Our route follows the old railway line used by Queen Victoria in the 19th century.
 We'll touch upon small Scottish villages like Banchory, where you might want to have a lunch break.
-Or, stop at the Bridge of Feugh Tearoom where salmon are often leaping up the falls as they migrate up the Water of Feugh to spawn.
+We recommend stopping at the Bridge of Feugh, where salmon are often leaping up the falls as they migrate up the Water of Feugh to spawn.
 Continuing alongside tree-lined roads bordering the River Dee, we'll reach the friendly town of Ballater this evening.
 Dinner is on your own tonight.
 Distance: 41 miles (66 km).

 Lodging: Glen Lui Hotel